Hello everybody,

 - generalize

-to any type of data
+attr_unify_hookto any type of data

-Imagine we could say that we want to customize unification for every term of the type unit(U)
+Imagine we could say that we want to customize unification for every term of the type unit(U).

 Then, we could deal with aliases inside the hook.